dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

   2. Debt defaults and restructuring
      - deflationary, painful to both borrower who looses asset and to creditor who loses wealth as debt is written down
   3. Transfers of money/credit to those who need it more (Taxing)
-     - part of the solution normally, politically challenging.
+     - part of the solution normally, politically challenging
   4. printing money and devaluing it
      - politically expedient, make people feel richer (on paper)